Skip to content

 Explore Gertrude Jekyll’s Garden

 The Gertrude Jekyll Garden is a small yet perfectly formed jewel in the landscape.
 This tranquil garden was created by Gertrude ‘Bumps’ Jekyll on the site of a vegetable patch that once provided the castle’s soldiers with food.
-The garden is beginning to wake up at this time of year, and will be ablaze with colour in the summer.
+The garden is slumbering at this time of year, but will be ablaze with colour in the summer.
 Look out for shoots starting to appear, and the apple trees blossom in late April if the weather is kind.

 It’s a peaceful place to sit and admire the view and listen to the bees buzzing from bloom to bloom in the summer, or watch the flocks of wading birds and geese flying past the castle in the autumn, winter and spring months.